-The Canada child benefit (CCB) is one of the key government benefit programs available for families with children in Canada.
+The Canada Child Benefit (CCB) is one of the key government benefit programs available for families with children in Canada.

 It’s no secret that raising a family is expensive.
 For some parents, the costs that accompany the care and upbringing of children can strain their finances, causing hardship and emotional stress as they struggle to pay bills and purchase everyday items.